 THE GUT MICROBIOME: PROBIOTICS & PREBIOTICS

-This page provides a resource for information and links from a July 27, 2021 continuing education workshop provided by the Department of Nutrition at the University of Nevada, Reno and presented by Dr. Steven Frese.
+This page provides a standing resource for presentations by Dr. Steven Frese, PhD, an Assistant Professor in the Department of Nutrition at the University of Nevada, Reno and the University of Nevada, Reno School of Medicine.

 Resources

-These resources are provided as sources of independent information on probiotics and probiotics
+These resources are provided as sources of independent information on the gut microbiome, probiotics, and probiotics

 References